SamuelKnox/Galaxa/README.md

-# E.T.-the-Extra-Terrestrial
+# Galaga
-A Rip-off of E.T. the Extra-Terrestrial
+A spin-off of Galaga